rcg4u/Nerd-Search/README.md

 ## Change Log

 ### 2025-12-24

 - Added support for searching both a single PDF file and all PDFs in a folder
 - Improved error handling and output formatting
 - Updated usage instructions and examples
 - Modularized code for easier maintenance
-- Now displays the sentence before and after where the search text is found in the summary output
+- Now displays the exact line(s) where the search text is found in the summary output
+- Detects and reports scanned PDFs with no extractable text
+- Performance improved by pre-compiling search patterns

 ---